Bridging Composite and Real: Towards End-to-end Deep Image Matting: Empirical Studies

-\textbf{Implementation Details} During training, we used multi-scale augmentation similar to \cite{xu2017deep}.
+During training, we used multi-scale augmentation similar to \citep{xu2017deep}.
 Specifically, we cropped each of the selected images with size from $\{640\times640, 960\times960, 1280\times1280\}$ randomly, resized the cropped image to $320\times320$, and randomly flipped it with a probability of 0.5.
-The encoder of GFM was initialized with the ResNet-34~\cite{he2016deep} or DenseNet-121~\cite{huang2017densely} pre-trained on the ImageNet dataset.
+The encoder of GFM was initialized with DenseNet-121~\citep{huang2017densely}, ResNet-34, or ResNet-101~\citep{he2016deep} pre-trained on the ImageNet dataset.
 GFM was trained on two NVIDIA Tesla V100 GPUs.
-The batch size was 4 for DenseNet-121~\cite{huang2017densely} and 32 for ResNet-34~\cite{he2016deep}.
-For COMP-Track, we composite five training images by using five different backgrounds for each foreground on-the-fly during training.
-It took about two days to train GFM for 500 epochs on ORI-Track and 100 epochs for COMP-Track.
-The learning rate was fixed to $1\times10^{-4}$ for the ORI-Track and $1\times10^{-5}$ for the COMP-Track.
+The batch size was 4 for DenseNet-121~\citep{huang2017densely}, 32 for ResNet-34, and 8 for ResNet-101~\citep{he2016deep}.
+For the COMP-Track, we composite five training images by using five different backgrounds for each foreground on-the-fly during training.
+It took about two days to train GFM for 500 epochs on ORI-Track and 100 epochs on COMP-Track.
+The learning rate was fixed to $1\times10^{-5}$ for both tracks.